Major William Lewis Gray was the son of Dr Alexander Gray MD of Selby.

 1890–1891 Served on the on the Kieuglung-Chienghai mission.

-1895 Served with the Chitral Relief Force North West Frontier British India.
+1895 Served with the Chitral Relief Force, North West Frontier British India.
 The small British Garrison was besieged at Chitral Fort from 3 Mar 1895, until it was relieved on 19 Apr 1895.
+He received the India Medal with clasp.

 1897 Married Janet, daughter of Thomas Orr, accountant of London.